Nytra/ResoniteWorldListSessionHider/README.md

 ![filteredResonite2](https://github.com/Nytra/ResoniteWorldListSessionHider/assets/14206961/57baf1ef-e4bc-424f-b902-af9c5235a8a4)

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that hides session info and thumbnails in your session browser based on the host's userID/username or the sessionID, and can also hide stuck sessions.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that hides session info and thumbnails in your session browser based on the host's userID/username, the world ID or the session ID, and can also hide stuck sessions.
 A stuck session is one that appears in the session list but doesn't actually exist and cannot be joined.

 This does not prevent other people from seeing your sessions!
 It is purely a local change that only the mod user can see.